-As a stay at home mom whose husband’s demanding career takes him away from home for extended periods of time, all aspects of parenting our daughter is my responsibility.
+As a stay at home mom whose husband’s demanding career takes him away from home for extended periods of time, all aspects of parenting our daughter are my responsibility.
 It is often said that stay-at-home mothers embody different personas; we are the housekeepers, teachers, chefs, financial advisors, nurses, chauffeurs, playmates and the list goes on.
 In other words, stay-at-home mothers of young children have very little downtime.
 In addition to all the roles we play, the mental load weighs heavily on us.
 The continuous cycle of thinking, planning and organizing domestic life can take its toll.

 As time goes on, we start to blend with the house, our dedication to our children becomes invisible and taken for granted.
 We become ordinary!

-What if a solo vacation to spend one on one time with your child is the answer to shake things up and offers you the chance to burst the daily routine bubble.
-Now, don’t get me wrong traveling with a young child who is still not independent requires rigorous planning but hear me out on this.
+What if a solo vacation to spend one-on-one time with your child is the answer to shake things up and offers you the chance to burst the daily routine bubble.
+Now, don’t get me wrong, traveling with a young child who is still not independent requires rigorous planning but hear me out on this.

 Summary of my First Mother-Daughter Trip

 I completed my first mother-daughter trip with my 4 years old daughter in June and July 2019.
 After completing a transatlantic cruise as a family, my daughter and I flew to London, England to start our mother-daughter adventures while my husband flew back home to the United States.